Honeywell HEPA Filter Value Combo Pack (HRF-ARVP)

 Question: Which Air Purifiers fit this filter?
 HRF-ARVP (Honeywell Combo Filter Pack-Pre-Filter A, Replacement Filter R)

 Answer: The Honeywell Pre-Filter A and Replacement Filter R is compatible with the following Honeywell Air Purifier models: HPA094, HPA100, HPA101, HPA104, HPA105, HA106, HPA5100 Series.

 Question: My Air Purifier is starting to make noise and the air output is less.
 What’s wrong?

 Answer: The filters may be dirty.
-High amounts of contaminants can block the pores in the filter and stop the air from moving through it.
+High amounts of particles can block the pores in the filter and stop the air from moving through it.
 Replace the Filters.
 The HEPA Filters should be replaced every year and the Pre-Filter and Enhanced Odor and VOC Filter should be replaced every 3 months.
 Please note these are guidelines only and filters should be checked periodically as individual home conditions may vary.
 To help ensure proper performance, replace with Certified Genuine Honeywell Filters.

 Question: How long should I run my Air Purifier?

 Answer: In general, the unit will be most effective when doors and windows are closed.
 It is recommended that you run your air purifier while you are at home to help clean the air.
 If desired or conditions warrant, you may run your air purifier 24 hours a day.

 Question: Can I wash any of the filters in my Air Purifier?

 Answer: No. Washing the filters will ruin them.

 Answer: Volatile Organic Compounds (VOCs) are emitted from various solids and liquids such as paints, cleaning supplies, building materials, and permanent markers.